 Explore the ever-shifting sand dunes of Isla Magdalena, on a cross-island walk to one of the most pristine beaches in the Pacific.
-Bird watching here can be excellent—magnificent frigatebirds, pelicans, cormorants, terns and great blue herons, ibis, whimbrels and willets are among the species you might see.
+Bird watching here can be excellent—magnificent frigatebirds, pelicans, cormorants, terns, great blue herons, ibis, whimbrels, and willets are among the species you might see.
 It’s not unusual to see forty species of birds in just one day along these fertile shorelines where they refuel for their destinations ahead.

-As we travel south along the Pacific coast of the peninsula, there is a chance of seeing a wide variety of marine life, including the largest animal on Earth, the blue whale.
+As you travel south along the Pacific coast of the peninsula, there is a chance of seeing a wide variety of marine life, including the largest animal on Earth, the blue whale.

 Cruise past the spectacular Friars Rocks at Land’s End.
 For those who wish, visit the historic town center of San José del Cabo.
-Espíritu Santo, Los Islotes, Santa Catalina—these are some of the melodious names of these islands scattered throughout this beautiful sea.
-After over 20 years of exploration here, there are still new places to discover to experience exciting events: bowriding bottlenose dolphins, or sperm whales near the ship; a pod of fin whales feeding around a convergence zone.
-The best areas for whale watching remain consistent—the waters south of Isla Carmen, Canal de Ballenas up north, and near the mouth of Bahia Concepción.
-Whether on the bridge of the ship, on expedition landing craft or kayaks, you'll be in prime position to observe them all.
+Isla San Pedro Mártir, Los Islotes, Isla San Francisco—these are some of the melodious names of islands scattered throughout this beautiful sea.
+You may experience exciting events such as: bow-riding bottlenose dolphins, spotting sperm whales; or watching a pod of fin whales feeding around a convergence zone.
+The best areas for whale watching remain consistent—the waters south of Isla Carmen, Canal de Ballenas up north, and near the mouth of Bahía Concepción.
+Whether on the bridge of the ship, in Zodiacs, or out in the kayaks, you will be in prime position to observe them all.

 Lindblad-National Geographic Certified Photo Instructor: